Gutek18/Ryanair/Readme.md

 - Report will be created in sub-folder target\site\cucumber-report\index.html.
 - Additionally a screenshot is created when test case has been failed in sub-folder \target\Screenshots\
 ## Known issues
-- After clicking on the login page, the browser did not always display the same page.
+- After clicking on the login page, the browser not always display the same page.
-- Sometime I have problem with "choosing random sits" button, appears error message "is not clickable at point".
+- Sometime I have problem with "choosing random sits" button.
+- I default pages appears error message "is not clickable at point...".
 - Very rarely in "Additives Page" appear popup, but I can't deal with it because of how rare it appears.